 A two foot centipede will break the glass of most normal terrariums.
 The two foot centipede will just ram the same area of the terrarium again and again.
 The centipede prefers using a pebble but will use its own head if pebbles are not available.
 This process may take weeks but centipedes are stubborn creatures.
 I suppose learning how to use all those legs early on makes them stubborn.

 What you really need is a terrarium made of toughened glass.
-You will need to have this terrarium custom made since no one manufactures terrariums made of toughed glass normally.
+You will need to have this terrarium custom made since no one manufactures terrariums made of toughened glass normally.
 Cages would be strong enough but a centipede can easily slip out of cages that a snake of the same size could not!
 I would also suggest not letting your girlfriend, to be, know about your giant centipede until the relationship has matured.
 Many women do not want to spend the night in an apartment that also houses a two foot centipede.
 Fast forward!

 Well its 2013 and Curly is 41!
 Curly is almost three feet long and is still growing!
 Curly has been costly financially.
 The costs include hospital visits due to bites, law suits related to missing cats and dogs, having to move constantly because of harassment from neighbors about Curly and the specialized terrariums.